What Is Tinnitus and Treatment

 Even with all of these associated conditions and causes, some people develop tinnitus for no obvious reason.
 Most of the time, tinnitus isn’t a sign of a serious health problem, although if it’s loud or doesn’t go away, it can cause fatigue, depression, anxiety, and problems with memory and concentration.
 For some, tinnitus can be a source of real mental and emotional anguish.

 What Should I Do if I Have Tinnitus?

-An evaluation by a Dallas Ear Institute audiologist or physician is the first step in your quest to find out more about your tinnitus.
-Your evaluation will include a full assessment as to the type of tinnitus you suffer from and possible factors that may be contributing to your tinnitus.
+An evaluation by our medical team is the first step in your quest to find out more about your tinnitus.
+Your evaluation will include a review of your tinnitus, hearing concerns, medical history and other possible factors that may be contributing to your tinnitus.
 Simple causes of tinnitus will be ruled out and your hearing will be assessed to check for this association with your tinnitus.